What is my user ID and why do I need it?

 If you already have an existing Windows Azure AD tenant with established user IDs and you are about to subscribe to another Microsoft cloud service, it is recommended that you use your same tenant account when you sign-up for your new Microsoft cloud service subscription so that you can leverage the same group of user IDs across all the services in your organizations tenant.

 If you do not select the option to sign-in using your existing Windows Azure AD tenant organizational account when signing up for another Microsoft cloud service, a new Windows Azure AD tenant will be created for you instead and you will not be able to share the same group of users across all of the Microsoft cloud services you were subscribed to in your original tenant.
-For more information, see What is a Windows Azure AD tenant?
+For more information, see What is an Azure AD tenant?